borracciaBlu/mydump/README.md

 mydump
 ======

-small script to dump some dbs in local
+Small script to dump some dbs in local.

+Possible uses:
+- crontab
+- bash